dineshpinto/awesome-tee-blockchain/README.md

 ### Go

 - [google/go-tpm-tools](https://github.com/google/go-tpm-tools) - Go packages built on go-tpm providing a high-level API for using TPMs
+- [google/go-sev-guest](https://github.com/google/go-sev-guest) - go-sev-guest offers a library to wrap the /dev/sev-guest device in Linux, as well as a library for attestation verification of fundamental components of an attestation report.
+- [google/go-tdx-guest](https://github.com/google/go-tdx-guest) - go-tdx-guest offers a library to wrap the /dev/tdx-guest device in Linux, as well as a library for attestation verification of fundamental components of an attestation quote.
 - [matter-labs/vault-auth-tee](https://github.com/matter-labs/vault-auth-tee) - Hashicorp Vault plugin for authenticating Trusted Execution Environments (TEE) like SGX enclaves
 - [usbarmory/GoTEE](https://github.com/usbarmory/GoTEE) - Go Trusted Execution Environment (TEE)
 - [iotexproject/w3bstream](https://github.com/iotexproject/w3bstream) - An offchain computing layer for DePIN verifiable data computation, supporting a variety of validity proofs including Zero Knowledge (ZK), Trusted Execution Environments (TEE), and Multi-party Computation (MPC)